-Pickling is a way to preserve the bounty of the season's harvest, and keep many vegetables and fruits.
-See tips, pickling measures, and pickling recipes.
+Pickling is a way to preserve the bounty of the season's harvest.
+See our tips, pickling measures, and pickling recipes.

 In pickling, the process is about adding acid (vinegar or lemon juice) to a low-acid food to lower its pH to 4.6 or lower.
 Acid foods include all fruits except figs, most tomatoes, fermented and pickled vegetables, relishes, and jams, jellies, and marmalades.